Certificate in Higher Education: Art and Design

 Format of the Scheme

 Key modules give you a sample of art materials and media that you might like to study in more depth.
 Further modules using specified medium can be found in the Optional Lists and cover three dimensional, design, two dimensional painting and drawing modules, computer related design, printmaking and art history.
-So, you can design your own learning to your strengths.
+So, this allows you to design your own learning to your strengths.

 Tutors bring our provision to your doorstep but some modules require more technical back up or a larger space and you will need to travel in to Aberystwyth for the odd course, but we try and arrange car shares to help you out.
-We rotate classes so that they appear in the different localities over a period of years.
-Classes are held during the day, evenings and week ends, vacation and summer residential schools.
+We also rotate classes so that they appear in the different localities over a period of years.
+You could consider our self -paced online learning instead with no incurred travel costs.
+Our face-to-face classes are held during the day, evenings and weekends, vacation and summer residential schools.
 Some classes are held in our main base areas, but we also teach in outreach areas such a village halls and galleries.

 What does the Certificate allow me to progress on to?

-To Register for the Certificate click the following link:Study Scheme Registration Form
+To Register for the Certificate click the following link:CHE/DHE Registration Form